dappforce/subsocial-js/packages/utils/src/socialRemark/README.md

 Core part options:
 - `prot_name` - The protocol name (the default valid value is `social`, but it can be configured with the `.setConfig()` method)
 - `version` - The protocol version (the current available version is `0.1`)
+- `destination` - The chain which will be used for cross-chain actions.
+User can use predefined chain IDs which are exposed in SocialRemark utility library.
 - `action` - The message action (available actions: `DMN_REG`, `DMN_REG_OK`, `DMN_REG_REFUND`, `NRG_GEN`, `NRG_GEN_OK`, `NRG_GEN_REFUND`)
-- `bridge_chains` - The chain(s) which will be used for cross-chain actions (can be provided a list of chain names but MUST be at least one chain).
-Chains list MUST be prefixed by `bc//` prefix (e.g. `bc//chain1/chain2`) and chain names MUST be separated by `/`.
-The bridge chains will be parsed in the same order as defined in the SocialRemark message.
-A list of bridge chains can be useful in cases where we need to take actions in more than two chains (e.g. make payment in `chain#1` + register domain in `chain#2` + pay additional fee in `chain#3`).

 Content options:
 - `op_id` - A unique operation identifier that is used to build a relationship between Domain Registration actions, in order to associate a particular `DMN_REG_OK` or `DMN_REG_REFUND` to the corresponding `DMN_REG`.